chenyk1990/Micro-EQpolarity/README.md

-# JiachenToc2Me
+# Micro-EQpolarity
-**JiachenToc2Me** is Jiachen Hu's code repository for polarity picking and focal mechanism analyses in Canada.
+**Micro-EQpolarity** is Jiachen Hu's code repository for polarity picking and focal mechanism analyses in Canada.

 ## Overview
 This repository provides a comprehensive set of tools and workflows for working with the ToC2Me dataset.
 The main components of this repository are: